-Moisturizing protective styles is much the same as other hair styles.
+Moisturizing protective hair extensions is the same as other hairstyles.
 However, it is almost more important to keep a good routine when in a protective style, since it will make it much easier to take your hair down if it is well moisturized.

-Just like moisturizing any other hair style, you need to find your own groove.
+Just like moisturizing any other hairstyle, you need to find your groove.
 Generally, moisturizing a few times a week will be good for most people, but the amount you apply will vary from others, and you may still need to adjust how often you moisturize.
-Just pay attention to your hair and you’ll be fine.
+Just pay attention to your hair, and you’ll be fine.

-The best way to seal in moisture is to apply a heavier product such as shea butter.
-The molecules of shea butter are too large to be absorbed by the hair, so they coat the outside of the hair and seal in the moisture that has already been absorbed.
-The best way to do this is to apply a lighter moisturizer first, then follow it up with the heavier stuff.
+The best way to seal in moisture is to apply a more substantial product such as shea butter.
+The molecules of shea butter are too large to be absorbed by the hair, so they coat the outside of the hair and seal.
+The best way to do this is to apply a light moisturizer first, then follow it up with the heavier stuff.
 This will nourish and protect your hair.

-If you don’t want to do it in two steps, you can try a coconut oil-based moisturizer that also has a relatively high water content.
-The coconut oil, like shea butter, won’t be absorbed as easily into your hair, so it will give a protective layer.
-But it isn’t too thick that it will block the water from absorbing into your hair.
-This method works, but it won’t be quite as effective as the first, so proceed with caution and know that you may have to try something else to get the best results.
+If you don’t want to do it in two steps, you can try a coconut oil-based moisturizer that also has relatively high water content.
+The coconut oil, like shea butter, won’t be absorbed as easily into your hair so that it will give a protective layer.
+But it isn’t too thick that it will block the water from incorporating into your hair.
+This method works, but it won’t be quite as useful as the first, so proceed with caution and know that you may have to try something else to get the best results.

 On top of your preferred base, you can add natural ingredients such as carrier oils and essential oils.
 There is a whole myriad of oils that all have different benefits for your hair.
-Check out our natural hair blog for a great starter guide to the benefits of different oils.
-The great part about making your own moisturizer is that you can experiment and create your own special combinations of bases and oils until you find something that works perfectly for you.
-Thanks For Supporting mynaturalhairextensions.
+Check out our blog for a great starter guide to the interests of different oils.
+The significant part about making your moisturizer is that you can experiment and create your unique combinations of bases and oils until you find something that works perfectly for you.